henryreed/PE-Appender/README.md

 # PE Appender

-Appends arbitrary data to a PE file without breaking the digital signature of the file.

-Implemented in Python 3.
+Appends arbitrary data to a PE file without breaking the digital signature of the file, implemented in Python 3.

 ## Features
 * Supports both 32- and 64-bit PEs (PE32 and PE32+)